-Like my Publishing Personalities, the writing personalities I will describe are entirely based on my observations while working with authors.
-It is simply offered as a helpful starting point.
+Like my Publishing Personalities, the writing personalities are based on my work with authors.
+In other words, it is not scientifically based, so don’t take it as law about how you should write your book.
+Instead, let me be a helpful starting point.

 Intro to Writing Styles